jorgechato/.dotfiles/README.md

 # JORGE CHATO .dotfiles

+> [!WARNING]
-> :warning: Set up the repository with the proper hooks: `pre-commit`
+> Set up the repository with the proper hooks.
+Run `pre-commit install` in the root directory of the repository.

 ## Devices